Uninett/probe-website/DOCUMENTATION.md

 | success                     | The keys were successfully registered/associated
 |                             | with the corresponding MAC address

-When a probe is added through the web interface, it gets an initial 20 minutes of association time.
-If no probe associates with the corresponding MAC address within that time, the the association time will expire, and the server will not accept any keys sent afterwards.
+When a probe is added through the web interface, it gets an initial 40 minutes of association time.
+If no probe associates with the corresponding MAC address within that time, then the association time will expire, and the server will not accept any keys sent afterwards.
 This is to prevent a potentially malicious person from registering his own probe before the real user has gotten time to do it, e.g. if the user waits a long time before connecting the RPi to the internet